RhetTbull/osxphotos/README.md

 {modified.month}                Month name in user's locale of the file
                                 modification time
 {modified.mon}                  Month abbreviation in the user's locale of
-                                the file modification time {modified.doy}                  3-digit day of year (e.g Julian day) of file modification time, starting from 1 (zero
+                                the file modification time {modified.dd}                   2-digit day of the month (zero padded) of the file modification time {modified.doy}                  3-digit day of year (e.g Julian day) of file modification time, starting from 1 (zero